-JMF: It will be a help to all of us to hear a little of the background of how you came to write How to Read the Bible for All Its Worth.
+JMF: It will help all of us to hear a little of the background of how you came to write How to Read the Bible for All Its Worth.

 GF: I’m a little old now, in terms of all the details, okay?
 But it basically came about because I used to do this in various kinds of adult Sunday school settings, churches, just trying to help people read the Gospels as Gospels, the epistles as the epistles, et cetera.
-So I was invited to be one of the teachers during the era of the Greater Pittsburgh Charismatic Conferences in the 1970s, and they had teaching sessions—morning and afternoon—and they had invited me to come, and since I did this regularly in churches and especially in my New Testament survey class, I just chose to take my four sessions and walk them through the Gospels, Acts, the epistles, and the Revelation.
+I was invited to be one of the teachers during the era of the Greater Pittsburgh Charismatic Conferences in the 1970s.
+They had teaching sessions—morning and afternoon—and they had invited me to come.
+Since I did this regularly in churches and especially in my New Testament survey class, I chose to take four sessions and walk them through the Gospels, Acts, the epistles, and the Revelation.

-So on the plane on the way home (this was in Pittsburgh and I was in Boston at the time), on the plane on the way home I dashed out the outline for the book—13 chapters, because I was raised in Sunday school after all, and all the lessons are in 13 chapters for the 13 Sundays of a quarter of the year.
+So on the way home, I dashed out the outline for the book—13 chapters, because I was raised in Sunday school, and all the lessons are in 13 chapters for the 13 Sundays of a quarter of the year.
 So I thought 13 chapters, and outlined the whole thing, and then realized that I could do the Old Testament chapters, but Doug could do them better.
-So I went in and told him what the program was…
+So I told him what the program was…

 JMF: And you had known Doug for…

 GF: We were colleagues.
 I taught at Gordon-Conwell, and so we were good friends.
-And that’s why I went to him, because he thinks the same way I do about teaching Scripture.
-But unfortunately, it took two years for him to get a sabbatical so he could write his chapters, but once he did, then it was sent off—and it was a bit of bad timing, actually, because it was between the big push before the beginning of school year, and somewhere in that lull period for Zondervan.
+That’s why I went to him, because he thinks the way I do about teaching Scripture.
+Unfortunately, it took two years for him to get a sabbatical so he could write his chapters, but once he did, then it was sent off—and it was bad timing, because it was between the big push before the beginning of school year, and somewhere in that lull period for Zondervan.

-I had chosen Zondervan for some other reasons that aren’t necessary here, but we had a former student who was actually working as an editor at Zondervan.
-And he saw that the book was going to fall between the cracks, and he took the manuscript, got the thing after it was published, and sent it to everybody that teaches Bible everywhere in North America.
-I don’t know how many hundreds of copies he sent, but within a year the sales went like this—just off the charts.
-And that sounded a little bit boastful…the reason was: it was trying to help people to get at reading Scripture sensibly instead of “every verse a paragraph” that is so destroying.
-So it just took off.
-Well over a million of these are now in print.
+I had chosen Zondervan as a publisher, and we had a former student who was working as an editor at Zondervan.
+He saw that the book was going to fall between the cracks, and he took the manuscript, got it after it was published, and sent it to everybody who teaches Bible everywhere in North America.
+I don’t know how many hundreds of copies he sent, but within a year the sales went off the charts.
+The reason was: it was trying to help people to get at reading Scripture sensibly instead of “every verse a paragraph” that is so destroying.
+Over a million of these are now in print.
 This is the third edition, and there’s over a half million of this edition.